zama-ai/tfhe-rs/tfhe/docs/integration/c-api.md

 This document describes the C bindings to the **TFHE-rs** high-level primitives for creating Fully Homomorphic Encryption (FHE) programs.

-## Setting up TFHE-rs C API for C programming.
+## Setting up TFHE-rs C API for C programming

 You can build **TFHE-rs** C API using the following command: